toocan-tracking/toocan-python/README.md

-🌩️ TOOCAN — Tracking Organized Deep Convection
+🌩️ TOOCAN — Tracking Of Organized Convective Algorithm using 3-dimensional segmentatioN

-TOOCAN (Tracking Organized deep COnvection ANalysis) is a Python implementation of the algorithm used to detect, segment, and track Deep Convective Systems (DCS) using infrared brightness temperature data from geostationary satellites.
+TOOCAN (Tracking Of Organized Convective Algorithm using 3-dimensional segmentatioN) is a Python implementation of the algorithm used to detect, segment, and track Deep Convective Systems (DCS) using infrared brightness temperature data from geostationary satellites.

 This repository contains the open-source, modular implementation of TOOCAN.